 PEO2: Graduates will be able to successfully pursue higher education in reputed institutions.

-PEO3: Graduates will have the ability to adapt, contribute and innovate new technologies and systems in the key domains of Computer Science and Engineering.
+PEO3: Graduates will have the ability to adapt, contribute and innovate new technologies and systems in the key domains of Computer Science and entrepreneurs in Computer Science and other engineering disciplines.